konpyutaika/nifikop/site/website/versioned_docs/version-v0.14.1/3_manage_nifi/1_manage_clusters/1_deploy_cluster/4_ssl_configuration.md

       create: true
 ```

-- `managedAdminUsers` : list of users account which will be configured as admin into NiFi cluster, please check [](../4_nifi_user_group#managed-groups-for-simple-setup) for more information.
 - `readOnlyConfig.nifiProperties.webProxyHosts` : A list of allowed HTTP Host header values to consider when NiFi is running securely and will be receiving requests to a different host[:port] than it is bound to. [web-properties](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html#web-properties)

 If `listenersConfig.sslSecrets.create` is set to `false`, the operator will look for the secret at `listenersConfig.sslSecrets.tlsSecretName` and expect these values :